There Is No Arizona

-"There Is No Arizona" is a song co-written and recorded by Australian country music artist Jamie O'Neal.
-It was released in August 2000 as the first single from O'Neal's debut album, Shiver.
-The song reached Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
-It was written by O'Neal, Lisa Drew and Shaye Smith.
+"There Is No Arizona" is the debut single by Australian country music artist Jamie O'Neal.
+O'Neal co-wrote the song with Lisa Drew and Shaye Smith and was produced by Keith Stegall.
+The song was released on July 31, 2000, as the lead single from her debut studio album Shiver (2000).
+As included in the song title, the song references the state of Arizona and famous landmarks in the state.

 Content

-The narrator talks about how a man leaves his lady to settle in Arizona, and promises to send for her (the narrator) when he has things set up.
+The narrator talks about how a man leaves his partner to settle in Arizona, and promises to send for her (the narrator) when he has things set up.
 Time goes by and she gets one postcard with no return address but nothing more.
 Her friends keep asking her when she's going.
 She tries to hold out hope that he'll come back or send for her.
 Finally, she realizes that the dream of having a better life with him in Arizona is never going to come true.
-The wonderful, love-filled paradise she had hoped for was just a lie.
-Her vision of Arizona does not exist.
+Some landmarks and places that are referenced include Painted Desert, Sedona, the Grand Canyon, and Tombstone.